Vernel Bagneris: Career

 Bagneris has cited Pepsi Bethel of the Pepsi Bethel Authentic Jazz Dance Theater as his dance mentor.
 After they first met, Bethel choreographed every show Bagneris directed.

 After the success of One Mo' Time, Bagneris continued his stage career with Staggerlee in 1985; Further Mo, the sequel to One Mo' Time, in 1990; and Cy Coleman's The Life on Broadway in 1998.
-In 1995, Bagneris received a Lucille Lortel Award for Outstanding Musical as well as an Obie Award in 1995 for Jelly Roll!, his two-person stage portrait of jazz pioneer Jelly Roll Morton.
+In 1995, Bagneris received a Lucille Lortel Award for Outstanding Musical, the Drama Desk Award for Outstanding Actor in a Musical and an Obie Award for Jelly Roll!, his two-person stage portrait of jazz pioneer Jelly Roll Morton.
 A record of the musical was produced and released on GHB Records.
 Other notable performances included a 2004 revival of Bubbling Brown Sugar, in which Bagneris starred with Diahann Carroll.

 During this time, he also worked in film, including French Quarter (1978), Pennies from Heaven (1981), Down by Law (1986), and Ray (2004), in the latter of which he worked as choreographer and played the character Dancin' Al. Bagneris also played opposite Ossie Davis in Davis's last film, the independent feature Proud (2004).
 One Mo' Time was revived on Broadway in 2002 and again in New Orleans in 2006.
 Bagneris acted as the voice of numerous jazz figures on Public Radio International's Riverwalk Jazz program in 1993, recreating the lives of Bunk Johnson, Danny Barker, Jelly Roll Morton, and others.
 In the program for a special performance in the new auditorium at the Library of Congress, Bagneris was described as "a master of the American vernacular."

 In October 2005, shortly after the city was significantly damaged by Hurricane Katrina, Bagneris returned to live in New Orleans, settling in the French Quarter.

-Bagneris had a recurring role as Judge Bernard Williams on the first three seasons of the HBO series Treme (2010-2013).
+Bagneris had a recurring role as Judge Bernard Williams on the first three seasons of the HBO series Treme (2010–2013).